duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_triggers.md

 **Generating data files.** You may also need to generate data files.
 If you do so, please also include the generation scripts.
 These do not have to be done in Perl, and you can also put them within the **/share/goodie/** directory.
 For example, the [CurrencyIn Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/currency_in) uses a Python script to generate the input data.

-There are a couple more sections on advanced handle techniques depending on [Plugin type](#overview):
+There are a couple more sections on advanced handle techniques depending on [instant answer type](#overview):

 * For **Goodies**, check out the [Advanced Goodies](https://github.com/duckduckgo/zeroclickinfo-goodies#advanced-goodies) section.
 * For **Spice**, check out the [Advanced Spice handlers](https://github.com/duckduckgo/zeroclickinfo-spice#advanced-spice-handlers) section.

 ## Advanced Testing

 The [testing triggers](testing.md#testing-triggers) section explained interactive testing.
-Before going live we also make programmatic tests for each plugin.
+Before going live we also make programmatic tests for each instant answer.

-1. Add your plugin test file.
+1. Add your instant answer test file.

     Make a new file in the test directory **t/**.
-The name of the file is the name of your plugin, but this time followed by the extension **.t** for test because it is a Perl testing file.
-For example, if the name of your plugin was _TestPlugin_, the file would be _TestPlugin.t_.
+The name of the file is the name of your instant answer, but this time followed by the extension **.t** to indicate that that this is a Perl Test file.
+For example, if the name of your instant answer was **MyTestGoodie**, the file would be `MyTestGoodie.t`.

     The top of the file reads like a normal Perl script with some use statements to include testing modules, including the DuckDuckGo testing module.